 It only took their being in my life,

-Otherwise it would have been consumed by the ones,
+Otherwise it would have been consumed by the others,

 They helped to save me from being unable to escape the bitterness and nightmares and fear,